julialorrayne/Bank-Marketing-Campaign/README.md

 - Month of Contact: Median = Month 6 (June) — most high-probability contacts occurred in mid-year campaigns.

 High-probability subscribers are characterized by longer conversations, moderate positive balances, and repeat interactions, suggesting that personalized follow-ups with financially stable, mid-aged clients during mid-year campaigns can significantly increase term deposit conversions.

+---

+## Recommendations

+Based on the analysis, the following data-driven recommendations can enhance marketing strategy and improve conversion outcomes:

+1. Optimize Engagement Strategy

+Focus on quality interactions over quantity — longer, more meaningful conversations (8–16 minutes) significantly increase subscription likelihood.

+2. Leverage Educational Segmentation

+Target secondary-educated clients as the bank’s core audience, using tailored financial offers that emphasize saving growth and stability.

+For tertiary-educated customers, promote diversified investment products or bundled financial services.

+3. Retarget Loyal Customers

+Build a retention model using previous campaign outcomes to identify customers with prior success.

+Launch personalized follow-up campaigns for clients who have subscribed before, as they show a much higher chance of conversion (~60%).

+4. Prioritize High-Probability Segments

+Focus marketing resources on the Cluster 2 segment, characterized by middle-aged clients with moderate balances and longer engagement duration.

+Implement targeted loyalty programs or upselling offers to sustain this group’s long-term value.

+5. Align Campaigns with Seasonal Trends

+Schedule major marketing efforts during April, May, June, and August, when engagement and subscription rates peak.

+During low-performance months (March, July, September), run promotional offers or referral incentives to boost engagement.

+6. Strengthen Customer Relationship Continuity

+Maintain regular, personalized communication with clients who have previously engaged, ensuring ongoing interest and trust.

+Track call frequency and satisfaction metrics to sustain consistent engagement across multiple campaigns.